pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`camera_platform`

-This code is an example of a game created using the Arcade library in Python.
-It demonstrates how to work with cameras in a 2D platformer game.
-The game includes features such as player movement, gravity, collision detection with coins and bombs, scoring, and a camera that follows the player.
-The code sets up the game window, loads the tile map, initializes the player sprite, handles user input for movement, updates the game state, and renders the game elements on the screen.
+This example demonstrates how to implement a camera system in a 2D game using the Arcade library in Python.
+The camera follows the player's movements, ensuring that the player remains centered on the screen as they navigate a larger game world.
+The camera's viewport is defined to keep a margin between the player and the edge of the screen, providing a smooth visual experience for the player.
+The camera's panning and movement functions are utilized to update the camera position based on the player's location, creating a dynamic and responsive gameplay environment.
+The camera also includes features like shaking effects, which can be triggered by specific in-game events for added visual impact.

 conway_alpha.py
 ---------------